Part Of: Affective Neuroscience sequence

 There are two kinds of stress response

-- Systemic stress, where the body detects homeostatic imbalance.
+- Interoceptive (systemic) stress, where the body detects homeostatic imbalance.
 Related to reactive homeostasis.

-- Psychogenic stress, or predicted future dysregulation.
+- Exteroceptive (psychogenic) stress, or predicted future dysregulation.
 Related to predictive homeostasis.

 These forms of stress are handled differently by the brain,